turingschool/portfolios/kyle_heppenstall_m3.md

     * We want to recognize and reward risk-taking and exploration.
 Sometimes other areas might suffer if the risk doesn't pan out.
 Earn a bonus point to offset a score above.
     *   Did the team push themselves by taking risks?
     *   0: No

+### Feedback

+From Robbie: I really enjoyed working with Kyle during this project.
+I think that his attention to detail is excellent and vital to avoiding bugs.
+I also appreciated his work ethic.
+My one piece of feedback, is that when you feel like this is an issue that needs to be addressed, speak up and let's get it fixed instead of ignoring it.

+From Drew: Feedback: as ever, Kyle is one helluva programmer.
+He bring top notch levels of critical thinking, intelligence and raw coding talent to every team he's on.
+Best yet, he's awesome to work/pair with and there is no problem a team can't figure out without him.
+Constructive Feedback: Sometimes Kyle can be hard to get a hold of.
+Communication could be better in larger team environments.

+From Dan: I really enjoyed working with Kyle on Cloney Island.
+Thank you for taking the time to carefully review PRs, make suggestions, and explain your thought process.
+Although we only paired once, I was able to pick up a lot of useful techniques from your workflow.
+I really admire the time and effort that you put into refactoring every line of code, even tests.
+My only piece of constructive feedback is to make sure to speak up whenever you think there might be a better approach.
+You have great ideas and the whole team benefits from hearing them.

 ## D: Professional Skills